-The Faroe islands offer an unparalleled beauty of nature.
-The volcanic islands offer a picturesque view, with their iconic shore lines and the famous waterfall Mulafossur.
-The waterfall streams over the cliffs of Vagar Island right into the ocean.
-The island Mykines is a paradise for Puffins and other birdlife, as they are rarely disturbed by the mere 14 people living there.
+A distinctive feature the Faroe Islands portray is that the islands are connected via a system of subsea tunnels, making road trips quite unique and enjoyable.
+These volcanic islands offer a picturesque view accompanied by iconic shorelines and natural landmarks such as and the famous waterfall Mulafossur.
+This mighty waterfall streams over the cliffs of Vagar Island and falls right into the ocean, a perfect backdrop to your Faroe Island photograph.
+Another one of its islands, Mykines, is a paradise for the charismatic Puffins and other birdlife species.
+They nest happily here as they are rarely disturbed by the mere 14 people living there.

 With such beautifully diverse islands, comes an abundance of excellent hiking opportunities and beautiful panoramic views.
 From the higher viewpoints, you can witness the grass-covered turf roofs, which characterize the Faroe Islands with their own charm.
 Keep your eyes peeled also for the largest lake on the island, Sørvágsvatn, approx. 30 meters (90feet) above sea level, allowing for spectacular viewing.
 If you're travelling by car, there are plenty of hotels, guest houses and camping facilities to enable you to taste nature up close and personal along the way.

 Did you know that the population of the Faroe Islands is outnumbered by the number of sheep on the island?
 The actual ratio is around 2 to 1.
 It is also known for its Faroese maritime expertise and the Faroe Islands export seafood to all six continents.
 What a way to spend an evening, eating freshly caught seafood and watching the Northern Lights - potentially with the sheep!